pikatoste/test.sh/README.md

   in errexit context but in a situation where bash is in ignored errexit context, such as when negating an expression with `!`.
 It is also useful for capturing the result code of an expression that might fail.
   Use this function instead of plain `bash -c` invocations to preserve the error tracing capacity of test.sh.
+The \<shell command\> is subject to quoting issues that are discussed in section [Assertions](#assertions).

   See [Subshells](#subshells).